 IF some well-meaning soul has bought you a 'tiny telescope' for a present, and having read this guide you know they have bought you something that will fall short of the ideal.

 In the interests of checking the accuracy of my claims I bought myself a 70mm f10 Bresser Refractor (off eBay, naturally!).
-As you know by now this is smaller than my minimum recommended size by 10mm.
+As you know by now this is my minimum recommended size.
 I did extensive observations of the planets, stars and Messier objects with an aim to either corroborating or re-calibrating my 'minimum' telescope size for you.
 I feel that I must tell you that this telescope performed well enough for a beginner to get a real feel for astronomical observation.
 Falling only slightly short on the detail on the planets that I was hoping for.

-If you can't afford anything in the 80mm range, then the Bresser 70mm f10 is just about adequate (And actually better than the awful Celestron 80mm!) - Don't pay over £80 for a second hand one!
+If you can't afford anything in the 90mm range, then the Bresser 70mm f10 is just about adequate and will give you detail enough to keep you interested - Don't pay over £80 for a second hand one!
 At least we know where we stand!

 Get to know what a telescope looks like when it is set up.
 If you come across a telescope that is being advertised (EG on eBay) and the 'scope is obviously upside down, or assembled in a totally whacky manner - Please leave it alone!